nitzan-hailo/hailo-rpi5-examples/community_projects/dunes/README.md

-# README **Dunes** - AI-Based Search and Rescue System
+# README **SkyEye** - AI-Based Search and Rescue System

 ## Overview
-**Dunes** is an advanced AI-powered search and rescue system designed to locate survivors in disaster-stricken areas and send immediate alerts to emergency response teams.
-Leveraging cutting-edge technologies in artificial intelligence, robotics, and communication networks, Dunes aims to revolutionize the efficiency and accuracy of rescue missions, reducing response times and saving lives.
+**SkyEye** is an advanced AI-powered search and rescue system designed to locate survivors in disaster-stricken areas and send immediate alerts to emergency response teams.
+Leveraging cutting-edge technologies in artificial intelligence, robotics, and communication networks, SkyEye aims to revolutionize the efficiency and accuracy of rescue missions, reducing response times and saving lives.

 ---